20 Ways to Use Cold Pressed Virgin Coconut Oil

 Coconut oil has been widely used in oil pulling since ancient times.
 This ayurvedic technique to maintain oral hygiene eliminates gum inflammation, bad breath, and stains on teeth.
 Several studies on oil pulling suggest that coconut oil can be used to improve oral health and dental hygiene.

 The alkali in saliva reacts with oil, resulting in saponification, and forms a soap-like substance to reduce plaque adhesion.
 It is also said that sodium hydroxide in saliva reacts with lauric acid in coconut oil to form sodium laureate.
 This sodium laureth is the main component of soap and is known for the cleansing action of coconut oil.
-Another study also concluded that oil pulling with coconut oil is more effective than sesame oil in reducing the severity of gingivitis.
+Another study by Kaliamoorthy et al. (2018) also concluded that oil pulling with coconut oil is more effective than sesame oil in reducing the severity of gingivitis.

 How to Use Coconut Oil for Oil Pulling?